ReVanced/revanced-documentation/manager.md

 2. Tap the `Select an application` section.
 3. Here, you have the option to choose between selecting an app from on-device or selecting an APK directly from storage.
    - For selecting on-device applications, tap on the desired app from the shown menu.
 For an app to show up in this list, the app must be already installed on the device. **This feature is incomplete for non-root users as ReVanced has not implemented split APK support.
 We suggest you pick your APK from storage for now.**
-   - To select from storage, click on the `Storage` button and select the APK normally through the file picker. **`.apks` and `.apkm` files are not supported**.
+   - To select from storage, click on the `Storage` button and select the APK normally through the file picker. **`.apks` and `.apkm` files are not supported at this time**.
    - Verify that the selected application is a version supported by ReVanced.
 [See the full list of supported versions of all apps here.](https://github.com/revanced/revanced-patches#-patches)
-4. After selecting an application, you will be brought back to the main patcher.
+4. After selecting an application, you will be brought back to the main patcher screen.
 Tap the `Select patches` section.
 5. Select your desired patches.
 Note that certain patches are required for non-root installations (e.g. MicroG support patch for YouTube).
 6. Tap `Done`.
 7. The app is now patching.
 This process can range from 2-10 minutes depending on your device.
 Refrain from closing the Manager.